sunnyha1195/jekyll-theme-prologue/devOps.md

     <li>In many backend development cases, having knowledge of the devOps environment is extremely helpful to understand and better implement the required component</li>
     <li>There is no harm in double and triple checking configurations before releases</li>
     <li>Most often when something does not work, it will lead to an incident.
 Sadly, it may be that you only figure out why after it has all happened</li>
-    <li>I have an eye for analyzing situations and grasping context</li>
+    <li>I have an eye for analyzing situations and grasping the context</li>
 </ul>

 <footer>List of tools used: Java, Spring, Puppet, YAML, XML, PSQL, JMX, linux commands, rundeck, nginx</footer>